Harry Trueblood Foundation Scholarship in Petroleum Engineering

 2001–Present President and Managing Member, HAT Resources, LLC (family-owned energy company).

 In addition to the aforementioned companies, Harry also served as Chairman and/or CEO of several additional companies which were either originated by him or acquired by Consolidated.
 These included R L Burns Corp.
-(NYSE) from 1979-81 which had coal mines and oil and natural gas properties; Worldwide Energy Corp (formerly known as Cold Lake Pipeline) (TSE) from 1964-71; Holiday Airlines Inc (aka Holiday Resources) (OTC) from 1969-78; and as principal founder/owner of Eagle County Development Corp in 1961-64 when the Vail ski area commenced initial operations and again in 1969-76 (during which time it also became known as Princeville Corp (OTC), a subsidiary of Consolidated), as developer of the eastern portion of Vail valley and the famous Princeville golf resort community on the north shore of Kauai, HI.–a career total of eight separate public companies of which he was involved as CEO.
+(NYSE) from 1979-81 which had coal mines and oil and natural gas properties; Worldwide Energy Corp (formerly known as Cold Lake Pipeline) (TSE) from 1964-71; Holiday Airlines Inc (aka Holiday Resources) (OTC) from 1969-78; and as principal founder/owner of Eagle County Development Corp in 1961-64 when the Vail ski area commenced initial operations and again in 1969-76 (during which time it also became known as Princeville Corp (OTC), a subsidiary of Consolidated), as developer of the eastern portion of Vail valley and the famous Princeville golf resort community on the north shore of Kauai, HI.–a career total of eight separate public companies where he served as CEO.

 INDUSTRY ASSOCIATIONS and CLUB MEMBERSHIPS, AWARDS, AND OFFICES HELD